 26 Apr Anti -Inflammatory foods

 However, sometimes inflammation persists, day in and day out, even when you are not threatened by a foreign invader.
 That’s when inflammation can become your enemy.
 Many major diseases that plague us including cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s have been linked to chronic inflammation.
+The Journal of Inflammation has it all.

 One of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store.